Parameterized Spanning Tree Congestion: FPT Algorithms

 \subsection{Distance to Clique}

 \cref{cor:twin-cover} implies that {\STC} remains W[1]-hard even on very structured dense instances.
 In this subsection we search for parameters that render the problem tractable on dense instances, and present an FPT algorithm when parameterized by the distance to clique of the input graph, arguably one of the most restrictive such parameters.
 Interestingly, the running time of our algorithm is dictated by the ``easy'' case, where the clique modulator is large with respect to the size of the graph.
+We remark that a modulator to clique of a graph $G$ is a vertex cover in the complement $\bar{G}$ of $G$, and thus the minimum modulator can be computed by employing any FPT algorithm for \textsc{Vertex Cover} (e.g.~\citep{tcs/ChenKX10,stacs/HarrisN24}) on $\bar G$.